Walnut High School

 • Notes that address the author’s purpose in using the devices as preparation for classroom discussions.

 English 3 Honors: All students enrolling in English 3 Honors will read A Yellow Raft in Blue Water by Michael Dorris.
-Students will also choose ONE of the following selections: The Turn of the Screw by Henry James or Daisy Miller by Henry James. *A free, online edition of Daisy Miller is available at www.gutenberg.org/ebooks/208.
+Students will also choose ONE of the following selections: The Turn of the Screw by Henry James or Daisy Miller by Henry James.
+Students will be given a multiple-choice exam on the book during the first week of school.

-For those entering AP English 3 (AP English Language and Composition) – Read Narrative of the Life of Frederick Douglass, an American Slave by Frederick Douglass.
+English 3 AP: For those entering AP English 3 (AP English Language and Composition) – Read Narrative of the Life of Frederick Douglass, an American Slave by Frederick Douglass.
 This work is available for free online at www.gutenberg.org/ebooks/23, for check out in the Textbook Room, or at your local library.
 You may also purchase the book if you wish.
 Either way, make sure that an unabridged version is used.
 No annotation is required.
 Students will be given a multiple-choice exam on the book during the first week of school.
+Winter Break Reading: The Crucible by Arthur Miller.

 To be successful in AP English 3, it is essential for students to become informed citizens of the world around them.
 To aid in this journey, students will need to read and know in detail various news stories covering the following 7 categories: World (International), United States (Domestic), Business and Economics, Politics, Sports, Arts and Entertainment, Science and Technology.
 You should read and know TWO news articles from each of those seven news categories.
 Note-taking is recommended, but not required.
 News articles may not be older than one year.